-The difficulty of learning Python, as in any endeavor, depends on numerous factors—from the type of Python training you need to your industry, how you plan to use Python, and your existing skill set.
-However, learning Python is achievable if you are dedicated.
+The difficulty of learning Python, as in any endeavor, depends on numerous factors—from the type of Python training you need, to your industry, how you plan to use Python, and your existing skill set.
+However, learning Python is achievable if you are committed.

 Fortunately, Python is also among the easiest programming languages to learn.
-It is an object-oriented language (OOP).
+It is an object-oriented programming language (OOP).
 Object-oriented programming uses objects (data) rather than functions (logic).
-Beginner-level or beginner-friendly bootcamps and certificate programs often start with an introduction to object-oriented programming, setting a foundation for all subsequent lessons.
+Beginner-level or beginner-friendly boot camps and certificate programs often begin with an introduction to object-oriented programming, setting the foundation for all subsequent lessons.

 Read on to learn more about the advantages and challenges of learning Python and how you can benefit from choosing the right type of training.